 (Get-OrganizationConfig) .rootpublicfoldermailbox | fl

-The status of the public folders can be checked here.
-If the root folder is marked as 'locked' for migration, it means that the remaining public folders will also be inaccessible.
+It will show you the status of the public folders.
+If it shows that the root folder is ‘locked’ for migration, then the remaining public folders will also remain unavailable.

 Step 2 - Check the organization configuration with the following cmdlet.